ZhgChg.Li

 2. Click “Add”

-A prompt message will appear upon successfully joining the channel: ZReviewTender joined.
+A message will appear in the channel upon successful joining: ZReviewTender joined.

-⭐️⭐️⭐️There is a Slack bug here: a newly created Slack App may not be found immediately and might take some time to appear; you can use a Public Channel first, as Public Channels can be used without adding the Slack App.
+⭐️⭐️⭐️There is a Slack bug where a newly created Slack App may not be found immediately; you need to wait a while before it appears.
+You can use a Public Channel first, as Public Channels can be used without adding the Slack App.

 Get Channel ID: